inspiredtolive/Raise_the_terrain/README.md

 # Raise the terrain
-Renders a terrain using isometric projection given a set of altitudes.
+Renders a 7 by 7 terrain using isometric projection with a given set of altitudes.

 ## Prerequisites
 * Usage: terrain file